treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 The `UserList` and `UserDict` classes were originally created long before the abstract base classes in `collections.abc`.
 `UserList` and `UserDict` have been around (in some form at least) since before Python 2.0 was even released, but the `collections.abc` abstract base classes have only been around since Python 2.6.

-The `UserList` and `UserDict` classes are when you want something that acts almost identically to a list or a dictionary but you want to customize just a little bit of functionality.
+The `UserList` and `UserDict` classes are for when you want something that acts almost identically to a list or a dictionary but you want to customize just a little bit of functionality.

 The abstract base classes in `collections.abc` are useful when you want something that's a *sequence* or a *mapping* but is different enough from a list or a dictionary that you really should be making your own custom class.